carthage-software/cel-php/docs/usage.md

 ### Runtime Errors

 Runtime errors occur during evaluation, such as a missing variable, a function call with incorrect argument types, or an unsupported operation.
-These errors result in a `Cel\Runtime\Exception\RuntimeException`.
+These errors result in a `Cel\Runtime\Exception\EvaluationException`.

 ```php
 <?php